 We’re talking summer movies and the potential box office, folks.
 It’s all in fun so please, no wagering.

 If you follow movies, talking about which blockbusters will rise and fall during the summer is great sport.
 You want to hitch your wagon to successes, such as The Avengers, not flame out with financial black holes, like John Carter—which I loved no matter what anyone else says.

-DOUG STONE audio excerpt: “Batman wins.
+DOUG STONE podcast excerpt: “Batman wins.
 Spider-Man’s good; Spider-Man’s great.
 I’m projecting $280 million $300 million.
 But The Dark Knight Rises is going to be huge.
 The screenings went extraordinarily well; the advance ticket sales are enormous.
 The polling for it is almost on par with The Avengers.
 We expect a huge opening.
 Can it beat The Avengers opening?
 I don’t think so.
 But it’s probably going to be the second biggest opening of all time.”

 Movie studios are approaching the summer of 2012 as they do every year, with a mixture of great anticipation and fear of grave failure.
 Jobs, careers and bragging rights are all on the line.

 Will the final film in Christopher Nolan’s Batman trilogy, The Dark Knight Rises, do boffo box office for Warner Bros. and DC Comics?
 Or will it fall short of expectations in the shadow of the humongously popular Marvel superhero adventure, The Avengers, which seemingly rewrote all the rules for its genre?
 And how will the Spidey reboot, The Amazing Spider-Man, fare as the first Marvel film after The Avengers?

 Is it too much to hope that Woody Allen’s To Rome With Love could live up to his career gem from 2011, Midnight in Paris?

 What’s a director or producer of non-superhero product to do in July and August?
 Or will a few really good theatrical release find an audience no matter what?